bootdotdev/blog/content/python/stack-data-structure-python.md

 ![Stack Image](/img/800/stackclass.png.webp)

 A stack operates on a `LIFO` (last in, first out) principle.
-This means that the most recently added item will be the first to be removed.
+This means that the most recently added item will be the first to be removed (as opposed to a [queue](/python/queue-data-structure-python/), which is `FIFO`).

 {{< bdyoutube SD45xbKReT4 >}}